pyramids33/hackathon3/readme.md

 ## Prior Work

 Some of these files were brought in from another project, memadat.space (online now), which is about paying for static websites.
 It also uses a CLI and an api based on signed json messages.
 But there is no wallet, it only uses money button webhooks for payment, and has no database saving any messages.
-So when the hackathon started I decided to make a new project to fix those issues, and I will at some point update it.
-So that you could have a static website with forms that accept data and then you sell access to data your website collected or pull it in to some other system.

 1. pgutil.js
 2. hashfile.js